Ilike820/Ilike820.github.io/index.md

 # Thor Odinson - God of Thunder, not of the Hammer

-The Asgardian Hero uses his almighty Powers to protect the Innocent and save all the Parallel Worlds.
+The Asgardian Hero uses his almighty Powers to protect the Innocent and save all the Parallel Worldsi.

+## Character Traits

+* nordic god
+* normaly buff, let himself go in Avengers: Endgame
+* loves drinking alcoholic beverages
+* wielder of Mjolnir and Stormbreaker
+* favorite game: "Get Help"
+* famous for his epic entries